 All of these methods directly impact the environment and little regulation has existed to protect these areas from exploitation in the diamond industry.

 Huge swaths of forests and grasslands are cleared for massive pits to be blasted away.
 Giant ore crushers spew pollutants into the air as they grind rock into slurry.
-These pits, once mined for everything they have, are left empty and unfilled, a breeding ground for malarial mosquitos.
+Once mined for everything they have, these pits are left empty and unfilled, a breeding ground for malarial mosquitos.

 Local water sources are polluted with the slurry from grinding rock.
 Large vessels suck up the sand and gravel in sea beds, filtering the microbial life that bottom-feeders forage upon and altering the landscape of earth’s deepest places.